abduld/CS533/hw3/report.markdown

 f.

+  1. Yes, but this also happens without TLS as well.
+    If a branch is mispredicted, then one has to squash all instructions executed after the branch.

+  2. Yes.
+False sharing can cause invalidations to be sent to other threads even if there is no memory dependencies.
+The compiler can, in certain cases, avoid false sharing by expanding aggregate types into a collection of variables.
+    As one increases the cache line, you increase the chances of possible false sharing.

+  3. No. Evicting a cache line won't cause a TLS to be squashed.

 g.
+Both benchmarks are insensitive to communication latencies, since their performance is bound by data cache capacity misses.

 ## Question 2 : Speculative Synchronization

 a.
 Transactional memory allows regions memory operations to be executed atomically.
-This is equivalent to grabing a lock, executing the instructions, and then releasing the lock in software.
+This is equivalent to grabbing a lock, executing the instructions, and then releasing the lock in software.
 In TLS, this would mean saving the state, executing the instructions, and if not squashed committing the results.

 b.
 Strong maintains atomicity between transactional and non-trasactional regions while weak only maintains atomicity between transactional regions.

 c.

-    1. TLS attempts to provide a way to execute
+  1. TLS attempts to provide a way to autoparallize.

-    2. TM
+This is done by executing a block of code speculatively in parallel and keeping track of memory dependencies.
+If memory dependence is violated, then the thread is squashed upto the checkpoint and you resume executing speculatively.
+Once you commit, you are not longer executing speculatively.
+So, TLS is meant to parallize basic blocks.

+  2. TM attempts to provide a way to atomically execute a sequence of memory instructions.
+It tends to be more fine grained than TLS and restricted to memory operations.

 d.

-    1.
+  1. Transactions can be squashed because of hardware limitations (evictions due to cache size, ...) virtualized transactions abstracts transactions so that the programmer need not be aware of the underlying hardware implementation and can use the transactions as an abstract contract.

   2. The output commit problem states that you cannot undo buffers sent to the I/O device.
 Let's say a thread outputs to a screen, if you execute the thread speculatly, then this means that you cannot undo the output.
 A way around this is to buffer the I/O operations and only commit them at a checkpoint.

-    3.
+  3. Since reads and writes happen atomically, you do not have a deadlock problem.
+A common case for composability is an atomic region of code that may call into
+    a library that may also have an atomic region.
+Without composability, one cannot easily reason about what the behavior of
+    the program in such cases is.
+Programs cannot deadlock with speculative speculation, since speculative writes are not committed until the checkpoint and therefore are not seen by the non-speculative thread.

 e.
+Happens before needs to be guaranteed since the RAW dependence need to be satisfied for the program to make sense.
+Speculative execution does not guarantee the happens before relationship for other dependencies (except for WAW also).

 ## Question 3 : Processor in Memory

 a.
 PIM brings computation close to the memory system and therefor can give you high compute throughput.
 It allows you to not fetch data from memory iff the PIM has the capability to execute the instruction.
-The main disadvantage is in terms of manifacturing.
-Memory is manifactured to increase space density, while processors are manifactured to increase compute speed.
+The main disadvantage is in terms of manufacturing.
+Memory is manufactured to increase space density, while processors are manufactured to increase compute speed.
 There is also the basic question of how useful are PIMs in the first place, usual programs have the processor usually fetching memory and execute hundreds or thousands of instructions on the memory fetched, this means that the memory copy overhead is not as high as the compute overhead.

 b.
-The type of applications that benifit from PIM are ones that do basic operations or permutations on the memory elements (transpose, shuffle, etc...).
+The type of applications that benefit from PIM are ones that do basic operations or permutations on the memory elements (transpose, shuffle, etc...).
 High compute work loads, such as scientific workloads, would not work on PIM (unless you add support for those instructions --- which results in you just having a second processor that's closer to memory).

 c.
 The PIM is faster in all cases.